lubabanairoukh/Geometry-Dash-Adventures/README.md

 ## Watch the Game
-You can watch a gameplay video of "Save the King" here: https://www.youtube.com/watch?v=BUthIWcyPpI
+You can watch a gameplay video of "Geometry Dash Adventures" here: https://www.youtube.com/watch?v=BUthIWcyPpI

 ## Known Bugs